scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Target up to 5 creatures in range, bless them with holy resilience.
 Make a spellcasting roll adding a terrible die for each creature targeted.
-On success the blessed creatures add a critical to attribute saves against effects that inflict Poison, Burn, Disease, or minor and major injuries.
+On success the blessed creatures add a critical to defense rolls and attribute saves against effects that inflict Poison, Burn, Disease, or minor and major injuries.
 For the duration, at the start of the creatures turn they may remove one level of Burn or Poison effecting them.

 Add an enhanced die for every level cast above 4th.